guillaume-vignal/shapash/contribution_plot_improvment.md

-# Enhancing Shapash Feature/Contribution Plots: Jittering, Smart Selection, and Volume Representation
+# Enhancing Shapash Contribution Plots with Jittering, Smart Selection, and Volume Representation

 Shapash is a cutting-edge library for **machine learning interpretability**, offering diverse tools to facilitate understanding of model predictions.
-Three significant improvements in Shapash's **feature/contribution plots** include **jittering points** on violin plots, **smart selection** for diverse class representation, and **volume representation** via curves and bars.
+Three significant improvements in Shapash's **contribution plots** include **jittering points** on violin plots, **smart selection** for diverse class representation, and **volume representation** via curves and bars.
 These enhancements greatly enhance the **clarity** and **interpretability** of the plots, enabling users to derive deeper **insights** from their data.

 ## 1. Jittering Points on Violin Plot